Skip to content ↓

 Disruption (not resulting in Remove)

-5 C1 in a week generates a 24 hour placement in Reset.
+C2 results in a 24 hour placement in Reset

 C2